 that empowers the DOI Commissioner to "investigate, review, study, audit and make recommendations relating to the operations, policies, programs and practices, including ongoing partnerships with other law enforcement agencies, of the new york city police department with the goal of enhancing the effectiveness of the department, increasing public safety, protecting civil liberties and civil rights, and increasing the public's confidence in the police force, thus building stronger police-community relations."

 DOI launches a probe into violence, contraband smuggling, and evidence tampering within the City's jail system, including on Rikers Island, the City's main jail complex situated in the East River between Queens and the Bronx.
-In 2014, DOI arrests nearly one dozen Correction Officers, supervisors and other staff, as well as more than 30 inmates, on an array of charges; an issues a report
+In 2014, DOI arrests nearly one dozen Correction Officers, supervisors and other staff, as well as more than 30 inmates, on an array of charges; and issued a report

 that details a large-scale undercover investigation exposing serious problems with security screening protocols and contraband smuggling on Rikers Island.
 As a result, the City Department of Correction (DOC) agrees to enhance its security procedures, including for the first time implementing drug-detecting dogs at staff entrances, assigning Special Operations Division ("SOD") to oversee security at staff entrances, and the consideration of upgrading DOC search protocols to the standards employed by the federal Transportation Security Administration ("TSA").
 This investigation continues into 2015 with significant results.